atltt/atltt.github.io/_posts/2017-07-13-Ukraine-Day-Seven.md

 Euromaidan propaganda.
 They also had the piano played atop of the Maidan.
 This exhibit was just really humbling to see.Afterwards, we went to a pizza place and got a pizza which had an Ukrainian twist on it.
 It was good and the main differences was in how the meats where prepared.
-We headed back to the hotel and relaxed for the rest of the day
+We headed back to the hotel and relaxed for the rest of the day.